jose-elias-alvarez/null-ls.nvim/README.md

 ## Status

 null-ls is in **beta status**.
-Please open an issue if something doesn't work the way you expect (or doesn't work at all).
+Please see below for steps to follow if something doesn't work the way you expect (or doesn't work at all).

 At the moment, null-is is compatible with Neovim 0.5 (stable) and 0.6 (head), but you'll get the best experience from the latest version you can run.